New Tsallis agegraphic Dark Energy in Fractal cosmology: Abstract

 \section{Abstract}

-The cosmological implications of interacting and non-interacting new Tsallis agegraphic dark energy with cold dark matter in the framework of flat Fractal cosmology is discussed.
-The physical significant of statefinder diagnostics and $\omega_D-{\omega}^{\prime}_{D}$ plane in both interacting and non-interacting scenarios are also invetigated.
-The study shows that the equation of state (EoS) parameter corresponds to the quintessence region in both interacting and non-interacting scenarios.
-The $v_{s}^{2}$ analysis is also signalling us to a classically unstable model in both cases.
-We find that $\omega_D-{\omega}^{\prime}_{D}$ plane describes the freezing region and also corresponds to $\Lambda$CDM at the beginning of the evolution.
+In this paper, we study the new Tsallis agegraghic dark energy model in the context of fractal cosmology.
+The different cosmic implications such as statefinder diagnosis, cosmological plane and squared of sound speed in both interacting and non-interacting scenarios are investigated.
+The study shows that the equation of state (EoS) parameter gives quintessence-like nature of Universe in both interacting and non-interacting cases.
+The results of the stability analysis for the distinct estimations of the nonadditive parameter $\delta$ and coupling constant $b^2$ indicate that this model is unstable.
+Moreover, $\omega_D-{\omega}^{\prime}_{D}$ plane is in the freezing region in other words, cosmic expansion is more accelerating in the framework of fractal spacetime.